- Selling a home involves more than just accepting the highest offer, with timing, conditions and buyer certainty all playing a big role.

 Mr Edge said the right agent will often be different for each vendor, but there are some questions you may like to ask yourself when enlisting an agent.

-Are you confident and want a confident agent to run an auction campaign, or are you nervous and need more hand holding?
+Are you confident and want a confident agent to run an auction campaign, or are you nervous and need hand-holding?
 The two agents to suit these two types of vendors will often be different.

 Are you selling an exclusive property, and does the agent have experience selling this type of property?
 Or who do you feel comfortable with?

-In the end you might need an agent with more than a sharp suit and snazzy drone shots of your property to win you over.
+In the end, your agent might need more than a sharp suit and snazzy drone shots of your property to win you over.

 Should you sell without an agent?